-3.1.
 Data Collection

 The collection of data on the BIM implementation barriers in Algeria was performed through an empirical survey.
-The data collection process followed the procedures described by Cao et al. (2016) and Jin, Hancock, Tang, Wanatowski and Yang (2017), with various ways to reach potential survey participants, including events, seminars, and online surveys (online questionnaire using Google Form).
+The data collection process followed the procedures described by Cao et al. (2016) and Jin et al. (2017), with various ways to reach potential survey participants, including events, seminars and online surveys (online questionnaire using Google Forms).
 The data were collected twice, first in January 2020 and the second in November 2020 to extend the sample size.
-The questionnaire was delivered to potential participants with different architect profiles (view Table 2).
+The questionnaire was delivered to potential participants with different architect profiles.

 A non-probability sampling technique was used to select a representative population for this research.
-The sample size was calculated based on the following formula (1) and (2) for the sample size n (Daniel & Cross, 2018; Naing et al., 2006):
+The sample size was calculated based on the following Equation 1 and 2 for the sample size n (Daniel and Cross, 2018; Naing, Winn and Rusli, 2006):

-$n(1) = N^X / (X + N - 1), (1)$ where,
+$$n(1) = N^X / (X + N - 1)$$